thewebfellas/protomultiselect/README.md

   - NOTE ON THE MAXRESULTS OPTION: The difference between the options "results" and "maxResults" is that "results" specifies the maximum number of visible rows allowed to be shown to the user before a scrollbar activates, whereas "maxResults" specifies the maximum number of results allowed to be in the scrollable list.

 ### 0.7
-  - fix non-regex search
+  - fixed non regex search
-  - now stable
+  - stable